 Another thing that worked well for us is that we no longer need to keep and maintain the host machines that were running our Docker Compose applications.
 Part of the idea behind containerizing applications is to treat servers more like cattle than pets.
 While this is true to an extent, the Docker Compose host machines have become the new pets.
 We have seen issues with the host machines starting to have problems, needing maintenance, running out of disk space, etc. With Kubernetes, there are no more host machines, and the nodes in the cluster can be spun up and down anytime.

-Before starting our Kubernetes journey, I was a little apprehensive about intra-application networking, deployment procedures, and adding extra layers to all of our processes.
+Before starting our Docker to Kubernetes migration journey, I was a little apprehensive about intra-application networking, deployment procedures and adding extra layers to all of our processes.
 It is true that we have added a lot of extra configuration, going from a 300-line docker-compose.yaml file to about 1,000 lines spread over 20 files.
 This is mostly a one-time cost, though.
 We also had to rewrite some code, but that needed to be rewritten anyway.